-on legislation shall be maile council at least 30 days price ·
+on legislation shall be mailed by the general secretary to all members of that council at least 30 days prior to the opening of that council.

 (End of Text)

 PURPOSE AND EFFECT

-The 2016 Council on Legisle by four dollars every year behave been a US\$1.00 increated the last minute, according to downturn of investment income. eginning in 2017-2018.
+The 2016 Council on Legisl by four dollars every year b have been a US\$1.00 increa- the last minute, according to downturn of investment income. eginning in 2017-2018.
 It is ase, but the RI Board, in sp to the five-year financial for was originally supposed to ite of opposition, revised at

-Members should raise their should disclose its financial understanding of the clubs. information concerning th
+9 Members should raise their voice to request RI's accountability t 10 should disclose its financial information concerning the increase 11 understanding of the clubs.

-If RI can gain the understar should further increases of
+If RI can gain the understanding of the clubs, it will be able to proceed smoothly should further increases of per capita dues be required in the future.

 FINANCIAL IMPACT

 This enactment would have no substantial financial impact on RI if the five-year financial forecast is presented at the district conference by a current attendee, or if the additional travel expense would be funded by the district.

-8 9 0 21 2 Five-year financial forecast on an annual basis.
-There we for potential future changes districts and clubs. would be an operational im
+Five-year financial forecasts are currently provided for the Institute presentation an annual basis.
+There would be an operational impact to include scenarios for potential future changes to per capita dues and to expand distribution to districts and clubs.

 VOTE TOTALSyes

 no

 RESULT

 □Adopted □Referred to Board □Postponed

 □Adopted as Amended □Rejected □Withdrawn

 NOTES